 Note: Certified copies may only be obtained of complete documents and not for individual pages.

-To request copies of Assessor Parcel Maps by mail, please mail your request along with a check or money order payable to:
+To request copies of Assessor Parcel Maps by mail, please include the following:

 San Diego Assessor/Recorder/County Clerk

-Attn: Mapping
+Attn: Mapping Division

 P.O.
 Box 121750